Top 10 Safety tips for

-Many airlines, including all of the major U.S. airlines, allow children as young as five to travel alone.
+Many airlines, including all of the major US airlines, allow children as young as five to travel alone.
 In addition to the usual risks that come with flying, there are additional risks that are associated with children flying alone.
 Many of these risks can be overcome by using common sense and taking a few basic precautions.
-The following tips will help both children traveling solo and those responsible for the child to deal with many of the problems that may be encountered.
+The following tips will help your child, as well those responsible your the child, to deal with many of the problems that he or she may face.

 You should also include with the child a copy of all of the contact information that you supplied the airline.
 I If the child is able to use the telephone, you should provide them the means to contact someone (change, phone card, cell phone, etc.) if there is a flight cancellation, flight delay, or other problem.

 - Tell your child what to expect during the flight

 You should explain clearly to the child what will likely happen during the flight, and what kind of experiences to expect.
 This is especially important if the child is an infrequent or first time flyer.
 They should know basic things such as where in the plane they will sit, how long the flight will be, and who will pick them up.
 It may help to have the child carry a picture of the person or persons who will be picking them up.